hbc/NGS-Data-Analysis-long-course/sessionI/lessons/04_loops_and_scripts.md

 	$ echo num

 What do you see in the terminal?
 The `echo` utility takes what arguments you provide and prints to terminal.
 In this case it interpreted `num` as a a character string and simply printed it back to us.
-This is because **when using the variable as an argument to the `echo` command, we explicitly use a `$` in front of it**:
+This is because **when trying to retrieve the value stored in the variable, we explicitly use a `$` in front of it**:

 	$ echo $num